susuhahnml/asp-game-strategies/docs/shankar_todos.md

 ### Presentation

-1.  **TODO** perhaps better to export to dotfile first and then edit/export via shell to png

-2.  **TODO** make nicer visualizations with more symmetric faces, issue of odd spacings in next steps due to old artifacts
+1.  **TODO** make nicer visualizations with more symmetric faces

-3.  **TODO** add bold for terminal and root scores
+2.  **TODO** add dedicated modular html conversion functions

-4.  save graphs as images, dotfiles and pickles to binary which can be used later
+3.  save graphs as images, dotfiles and pickles to binary which can be used later

 ### Monte-carlo tree search